 Some Cemetery Facts:

 First known burial was Alice Pearson around 1888.
-John Hix Pharis was mayor of Martinsville in 1886 and was eventually buried here Unknown Soldier- killed in a skirmish at Jones Creek in 1865 at the end of the War Between the States 69 known and 8 unknown Confederate soldiers are buried at Oakwood Cemetery.
-1 Union soldier is buried at Oakwood; Benjamin Franklin Stevens, in 1916.
+John Hix Pharis was mayor of Martinsville in 1886 and was eventually buried here.
+Also buried at Oakwood Cemetery are an Unknown Soldier (killed in a skirmish at Jones Creek in 1865 at the end of the War Between the States), 69 known and 8 unknown Confederate soldiers.
+1 Union soldier is also buried at Oakwood; Benjamin Franklin Stevens, in 1916.